-I’ll answer those questions and more based on a recent analysis from the Pew Research Center.
+I’ll answer those questions and more based on analysis from the Pew Research Center.

-The Pew report, which is based on government income statistics for more than 260 metropolitan areas in 2018, indicates that the middle class makes up the largest economic group of Americans (52%).
+The Pew report, which is based on government income statistics for more than 260 metropolitan areas in 2018 (its most recent data available), indicates that the middle class makes up the largest economic group of Americans (52%).

-Before we get to it, let’s take a look at Pew’s definition of the term.
+Before we get to it, let’s take a look at Pew’s definition of the middle class.

 Pew defines the middle class as U.S. adults whose annual gross household income is between two-thirds and double the national median.
-For comparison, upper-income households take in more than double the median and lower-income households take in less than two-thirds of the median.
+(Upper-income households take in more than double the median and lower-income households take in less than two-thirds of the median.)